TomaDumitrescu/SpotifyClone/README.md

 is needed for sorting the genres hashmap that will lead to making the playlist list of songs from top 5 songs of first genre, 3 for second and two for third.

-Two fields will retain last recommended song and playlist, facilitating the load recommendation, setting the source and then resuming the player.
+Two fields will retain last recommended song and playlist (one will equal null), facilitating the load (just setting the source and then resuming the player).

 For page navigation, the page history is an arraylist.
 The current page is described by a current index, and nextPage, prevPage mean incrementing or decrementing the index if possible (if the page exists).
+History additions are done in Admin changePage method, including the requested forward reset.

 ## Design patterns
 Factory -> UserAbstract, used for obj creation encapsulation, it instantiates